mrocklin/blog/_posts/work/2016-12-27-dask-dataframes.md

 Using Fastparquet under the hood, Dask.dataframe users can now happily read and write to Parquet files.
-This increases speed, decreases storage costs, and improves data exchange between Dask and Spark (or other Hadoop tools).
+This increases speed, decreases storage costs, and provides a shared format that both Dask dataframes and Spark dataframes can understand, improving the ability to use both computational systems in the same workflow.

 Writing our Dask dataframe to S3 can be as simple as the following: